google/zetasql/docs/functions-and-operators.md

 **Description**

-Converts a `timestamp_expression` to a STRING data type.
+Converts a timestamp to a string.
 Supports an optional parameter to specify a time zone.
 See
 [Time zone definitions][timestamp-link-to-timezone-definitions] for information on how to specify a time zone.